Davidkrem/Color-Speech-Game/README.md

 ### **Introduction**

-This web game will listen to you as you call(shout) out available colors, crossing them out while changing the screen to your requested color.
+This web game will listen to you as you call(shout) out colors - crossing them out while updating changing the screen to your requested color.
 Ideal for anyone interested in learning new color names... as well as annoying your neighbor!

 - [](#)